qjcg/dotfiles/README.md

-$HOME with git whitelisting.
+$HOME in git via whitelisting.
 No symlinks, scripts, or dependencies, just git.

 # Requirements